simonholmes001/daddys_home_cooking/README.md

 - [x] On sub-headers update yaml file & main.go file, cycle through sub-headers with the animation
 - [ ] Make main title & sub-headers responsive
 - [ ] Make image responsive
-- [ ] Make carousel for the main images
+- [ ] Make carousel for the main image
+- [ ] Introduce the ability to search on tags

 ### Branch: recipes
 - [x] Find suitable design to host the recipes page